Skip to main content

 Incident Response

 Documented incident response plan with defined roles, communication templates, customer-notification triggers (72-hour breach commitment), and post-incident review process.
-Tabletop exercises run quarterly.
+The plan defines a quarterly tabletop cadence.

 10